TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/security/crypto/aes.md

 - #DTHE_AES_close(): Function to close DTHE AES driver.
 - #DTHE_close(): Function to De-initialize the DTHE instance.

+### API Sequence for GCM Algorithm (Single Shot Mechanism)

+This sequence performs authenticated encryption and decryption operations for AES-GCM algorithm.
+Supported key lengths are 128, 192, 256 bit.

+- #DTHE_open(): Function to open DTHE instance, enable DTHE engine.
+- #DTHE_AES_open(): Function to open DTHE AES instance using the handle returned from DTHE_open().
+- #DTHE_AES_execute(): Function to execute the AES driver with specified parameters, including IV, AAD (Additional Authenticated Data), and authentication tag parameters.
+- #DTHE_AES_close(): Function to close DTHE AES driver.
+- #DTHE_close(): Function to De-initialize the DTHE instance.

+### API Sequence for GCM Algorithm (Multi Shot Mechanism)

+This sequence performs authenticated encryption and decryption operations for AES-GCM algorithm.
+Supported key lengths are 128, 192, 256 bit.

+- #DTHE_open(): Function to open DTHE instance, enable DTHE engine.
+- #DTHE_AES_open(): Function to open DTHE AES instance using the handle returned from DTHE_open().
+- #DTHE_AES_execute(): Function to execute the AES driver with specified parameters and streamstate as <b>init</b>, including IV and AAD parameters.
+- #DTHE_AES_execute(): Function to execute the AES driver with specified parameters and streamstate as <b>update</b>.
+- #DTHE_AES_execute(): Function to execute the AES driver with specified parameters and streamstate as <b>finish</b>, including authentication tag parameters.
+- #DTHE_AES_close(): Function to close DTHE AES driver.
+- #DTHE_close(): Function to De-initialize the DTHE instance.

+### API Sequence for XTS Algorithm (Single Shot Mechanism)

+This sequence performs encryption and decryption operations for AES-XTS algorithm.
+Supported key lengths are 256 and 512 bit (two 128-bit or 256-bit keys).

+- #DTHE_open(): Function to open DTHE instance, enable DTHE engine.
+- #DTHE_AES_open(): Function to open DTHE AES instance using the handle returned from DTHE_open().
+- #DTHE_AES_execute(): Function to execute the AES driver with specified parameters, including tweak value (typically sector number or block address).
+- #DTHE_AES_close(): Function to close DTHE AES driver.
+- #DTHE_close(): Function to De-initialize the DTHE instance.

+### API Sequence for XTS Algorithm (Multi Shot Mechanism)

+This sequence performs encryption and decryption operations for AES-XTS algorithm.
+Supported key lengths are 256 and 512 bit (two 128-bit or 256-bit keys).

+- #DTHE_open(): Function to open DTHE instance, enable DTHE engine.
+- #DTHE_AES_open(): Function to open DTHE AES instance using the handle returned from DTHE_open().
+- #DTHE_AES_execute(): Function to execute the AES driver with specified parameters and streamstate as <b>init</b>, including tweak value.
+- #DTHE_AES_execute(): Function to execute the AES driver with specified parameters and streamstate as <b>update</b>.
+- #DTHE_AES_execute(): Function to execute the AES driver with specified parameters and streamstate as <b>finish</b>.
+- #DTHE_AES_close(): Function to close DTHE AES driver.
+- #DTHE_close(): Function to De-initialize the DTHE instance.

 In order to cancel an existing stream, <i>DTHE_AES_close</i> should be called followed by <i>DTHE_AES_open</i> like this.
 This will discard the current stream data -